dyalog-training/2025-ListsWorkshop/docs/index.md

 ·   ·   ∇ Test_Reverse Test_Sandwich Test_Substrings
 ```

 The `Tests.Run` function takes a namespace of solution functions as its right argument and runs the test suite using those solutions.
 Your solution functions must be correctly named.
-You may define your solutions in `#` and run the tests with `Tests.Run #`.
+You may define your solutions in `#` and run the tests with `Tests.Run #`, or in another namespace that you create.

+The optional left argument to `Tests.Run` is a scalar Boolean flag that indicates whether or not to pause execution in the case that a test errors or fails.

 All of the words are capitalised alphabetic letters with no punctuation or diacritics.
 The words were sourced from books in [Project Gutenberg](https://www.gutenberg.org/).